jlyle/customize_fedora/README.md

 Ansible Playbook for new laptops

-So I got a new laptop from work, and wanted to write a ansible playbook to install/configure all the software I needed to install.
+So I got a new laptop from work, and wanted to write a ansible playbook to install/configure all the software I needed/wanted to install.
+This has a depemdencacy on ansbile (dih)